Game (retailer)

 In March 2012, several suppliers, including publishers Nintendo, Electronic Arts and Capcom refused to supply their latest products due to concerns over Game's creditworthiness.
-Game subsequently entered administration on 26 March 2012, and was purchased by OpCapita the following week.
-Baker Acquisitions was subsequently renamed Game Retail.
-The company reported a £10.4 million loss for the 12-month period from July 2016 to July 2017 in its full year results.
-In the corresponding 2015–2016 period, the company had a net profit of £7.1 million.
+Game subsequently entered administration on 26 March 2012, and was rescued by OpCapita the following week.
+The Australian business collapsed, and its Irish and European divisions (excluding Spain) were either sold or closed.
+By July 2014, OpCapita reported that Game had successfully returned to profitability.
+In September 2014, Game expanded in Spain with the acquisition of previous GameStop locations.